What are satellites used for?

-This page exists to demonstrate the countless benefits already provided by the implementation of various satellites, whether these be toward climate change, healthcare, or disaster relief.
-This page will also explore the potential future benefits from the development of new satellite technologies.
+This page exists to demonstrate the various Satellite uses, whether these be toward climate change, healthcare, or disaster relief.
+This page will also explore the potential future benefits from the development of new satellite technologies and innovation.

 Utilising Satellite Technology for Wildlife Conservation